Aladim/sunshade/README.md

 # sunshade [WIP]
 ## Introduction
-The sunshade project is a program for the arduino platform.
+The sunshade project is a program for the [arduino](https://de.wikipedia.org/wiki/Arduino_(Plattform)) computing-platform.
 The main purpose of this program is to open and close our big sunshade.
 ## System Desciption
-### Motor and Gear
+### Motor and Transmission
-The mechanicle work to open and close the sunshade comes from a dc motor which is directly conected to a gear.
+The the required mechanical work to open and close the sunshade comes from a dc motor.
+This dc motor is directly conected to a transmission.
 Both devices are recycled from an old cordless screwdrive.
 ### Motor Driver
 The h-bridge module xxx drives the motor.